 Fleur Fewster, Principal and Senior Podiatrist

 Fleur has a wealth of footwear knowledge.
-The practice carries a range of footwear onsite or other specific footwear can be recommended from local and interstate suppliers to suit clients needs.
+The practice carries a range of footwear onsite or other specific footwear that can be recommended by local and interstate suppliers to suit clients’ needs.
 This saves people wasting money on their neverending search for comfortable shoes!

 Ms Louise Broadhead, Senior Podiatrist